thomsmits/markdown-tools/data/01_example/01_formatting.md

   * Level 1 again with<br>[Link](http://www.google.com)

 ---
-Exmplanation not shown on the slide directly goes here.
+Explanation not shown on the slide directly goes here.
 It can again contain all elements usable on the slide like enumerations, images, tables etc.

   * Item 1
   * Item 2